 An offense can’t be based solely on passing plays.
 Rather, it is necessary that a team has a wide variety of running plays in its playbook.
 Similar to passing plays, the quarterback will be the one to call the play, as instructed by the coaches.
 A running play generally starts with a snap to the quarterback, who will then hand off the ball to the running back.
 However, in some unique cases, the snap will go directly to the running back in an attempt to trick the defense.

 The structure and execution of a running play will vary depending on the route the running back will be running, the behavior of the offensive line, and even the quarterback’s movement.
 The success of running plays depends upon factors such as the speed of the running back and the effectiveness of the offensive blockers, such as tight ends and offensive linemen.

 Some of the most popular running plays are:

 - Slant Run

 - The Pitch

 Football Defensive Plays

-Defensive plays are a team's strategy to stop the offense from advancing with the ball.
-Good, versatile players that can execute many different defensive plays and properly read the offense's movement, is what makes a great defensive team.
-Defensive plays are called depending on the opponent's positioning, previous behavior, passing and running game, and positioning on the field.
-Defensive settings are also set based on the other team's weaknesses.
+Defensive plays are a team’s strategy to stop the offense from advancing with the ball.
+Good, versatile players who can execute many different defensive plays and properly read the offense’s movement make up a great defensive team.
+Defensive plays are called depending on the opponent’s previous behavior, their passing and running game, and their positioning on the field.
+Defensive settings are also set based on the other team’s weaknesses.
 For example, if the offense does not have a really effective offensive line, the defense will look to rush the quarterback a lot.

 Football Kicking Plays